 You may already know that using a picture can increase the engagement rate.

 But you can also design custom postcards from scratch should you want to.

 This might be helpful if you already have a proven design and copy that might beat what Dealmachine offers as postcard templates.

-It might actually not be a bad idea to test your own designs, so you stand out from other wholesalers using Dealmachine.
+It might not be a bad idea to test your designs so you stand out from other wholesalers using Dealmachine.

 I already covered the importance of following up more in-depth in this article.

-So, another positive aspect of Dealmachine is that it includes an automated follow-up system for their direct mail campaign feature.
+So, another positive aspect of Dealmachine is that it includes an automated follow-up system for its direct mail campaign feature.

 The direct mail feature also reports when mail is delivered, and it automatically updates a lead’s status for returned mailers.

 Dealmachine’s Real Estate Lead Management

 The last feature of Dealmachine is real estate lead management.